1) Get to know the patient list

-- Respond to the CM introductory email with a list of all patients scheduled organized by visit type (9am, 11:30am, QVs, Nursing, Labs Only).
-Indicate which if any appointments should be cancelled (indicate time frame for rescheduling) or switched to another appointment type (e.g., if too many QVs, may want to convert one to a nursing appointment).
-Send list to CMs of the week and Chief CM by Tuesday (Chief TS CC'ed).
+- Respond to the CM introductory email indicating which if any appointments should be cancelled (indicate time frame for rescheduling) or switched to another appointment type (e.g., if too many QVs, may want to convert one to a nursing appointment).
+The Chief TS may also send an email with requested changes.
+Send this list to the CMs of the week and the Chief CM by Tuesday (Chief TS CC'ed).

 - You can pull patients from future clinic days to fill underbooked schedules.

-- You should create a list of >5 patients to pull up and communicate this to the CMs by Tuesday.
+- If the schedule has open slots, you should create a list of patients to pull up and communicate with the Chief TS about this on Sunday or Monday.
+The Chief TS will approve and send schedule changes to the CMs.
 CC patients should not be pulled up unless cleared by CC senior.

 - CC seniors will send you their sign-ins by Sunday at midnight.
 If they are late email the CC senior with Chief TS CC'ed.

 - Review and provide feedback.
+You can do this via comments in Google Docs; adding +firstname.lastname@example.org to the comment will automatically notify them via email.
 Try not to just correct the sign-ins.
 This is a learning experience for the CC seniors so try to make it educational.
 Ask questions or provide material for further reading.

 - Consider highlighting a few good teaching points and challenge the CC senior to incorporate these in a lesson for their junior.